ATTENTION: If someone you love has recently been detained, every minute counts.

 Get Special Consideration

-We can ask immigration to exercise prosecutorial discretion and terminate or close your deportation case.
+We can ask immigration to exercise prosecutorial discretion and terminate or close your removal proceedings.

 WHAT IS IT?